-These Raspberry Thumbprint Cookies are a delicious melt in your mouth cookie combining the flavors of shortbread and raspberry and topped with a delectable almond glaze.
+These Raspberry Thumbprint Cookies are delicious melt-in-your-mouth cookies combining the flavors of shortbread and raspberry and topped with a delectable almond glaze.
 Check out these Turtle Thumbprint cookies that use the same shortbread foundation!
-If you are looking for more Christmas Cookies or maybe even my famous Snickerdoodle Recipe, I’ve got you covered.
+If you are looking for more Cookie Recipes or maybe even my famous Snickerdoodle Recipe, I’ve got you covered.

 Raspberry Thumbprint Cookies

 The foundation for this amazingly simple (yet delicious) cookie is shortbread.
-I have always loved shortbread cookies, but after some research, I have a new found appreciation for them!
+I have always loved shortbread cookies, but after some research, I have a newfound appreciation for them!
 Shortbread dates many many years to 12th century Scotland.
 Shortbreads were a delicacy at that time and were reserved for only special events.
-So what makes a shortbread?
+So what makes shortbread?
 Butter.
-Shortbread actually started out as a biscuit bread, but by adding in a large amount of butter the dish became crumbly.
-Back in the day, the term “short”, meant “crumbly” (at least when it applied to baked goods).
-For this thumbprint recipe, we used a seedless raspberry jam as the centerpiece.
-However, you could swap in the preserve of your choice.
-An apple or a strawberry preserve would also taste amazing.
+Shortbread actually started out as biscuit bread, but by adding in a large amount of butter the dish became crumbly.

 How to Store Thumbprint Cookies

-Are you really worried about having extra?
-Just kidding.
-Yes, you can freeze and store Turtle Thumbprint cookies.
-You might not want a whole batch laying around the house for fear or devouring them all.
-After baking, allow the cookies to cool completely, and then place them in a freezer safe container.
-I would suggest setting them flat and then adding a layer of parchment paper on top.
+After baking, allow the cookies to cool completely, and then place them in an airtight container or freezer-safe sealable plastic bag.
+I would suggest setting them flat and then adding a layer of parchment paper between any layers.

 Side note about storage: If you are planning to use these in a cookie exchange, freezing them will be your best bet!
 Transporting these cookies might prove to be a bit of a challenge due to the jam center.